 - Trip Cancellation or Interruption: If you need to cancel your trip for a covered reason, or cut your trip short, you’ll be covered for all non-refundable expenses.
 But be sure to familiarize yourself with covered reason: things like sudden illness or a death in the family are covered, things like having a lot of work to do, your boss guilt-tripping you, or wanting to stay home and save money are not.
 If you’re still on the fence about your trip, some providers offer “cancel for any reason” or “cancel for work” policies.

 - Theft & Lost Items: If your belongings get stolen or lost while traveling, most travel insurance policies will help you replace them up to a certain amount.
-This typically doesn’t cover expensive gear, so if you’re toting around a bunch of expensive camera equipment or technical gear, you might want to buy a seperate policy to cover them.
+This typically doesn’t cover expensive gear, so if you’re toting around a bunch of expensive camera equipment or technical gear, you might want to buy a separate policy to cover them.

 - Lost, Damaged or Delayed Baggage: This policy typically covers the cost to replace lost or damaged luggage, as well as all the stuff in your bags.
 There’s usually a fairly restrictive limit, though, so we recommend carrying valuables or electronics in your carry-on just to be safe.

-- Weather-Related Delays: If you’ve ever experienced a cancelled or delayed flight due to weather, you probably already found out that most airlines won’t help you out (which is my least favorite airline policy, second only to ridiculous baggage size restrictions).
+- Weather-Related Delays: If you’ve ever experienced a canceled or delayed flight due to weather, you probably already found out that most airlines won’t help you out (which is my least favorite airline policy, second only to ridiculous baggage size restrictions).
 But with travel insurance, you’ll typically be covered for everything from a place to stay to missed reservations to rescheduling fees.

 - Unexpected Company Bankruptcies: This is certainly less likely than a lot of the other issues on this list, but it does happen.
 If you’ve booked a tour, flight, cruise, etc and the company you paid for it suddenly goes under, you could be left high and dry – unless you have travel insurance, of course.